Contact

 When the deceased lived abroad, left assets in multiple countries, or different nationalities are involved, additional legal questions arise.
 The European Succession Regulation (EU 650/2012) determines in many cases which law applies and which court has jurisdiction.

-After the death of a parent, a dispute arose regarding the sale of the parental home.
-By clarifying what the statutory distribution entailed, clarity was established before further steps were taken.
+Following the death of a parent, a discussion arose between heirs regarding the sale of the parental home.
+The legal position of the parties involved was unclear.
+By clarifying what the statutory distribution entailed, clarity could be established regarding everyone’s claims before further steps were taken.

 Our Attorneys at Law